Resilient-Labs/simple-api-bootcamp/README.md

-# 📊 Project: Complex API
+# 📊 Project: Simple API

 ### Goal: Display data returned from an api